PennyLaneAI/catalyst/doc/dev/sharp_bits.rst

 ---------------------------------

-The ``@qjit`` decorator argument ``static_argnums`` allows positional arguments to be specified which should be treated as compile-time static arguments.
+The ``@qjit`` decorator argument ``static_argnums`` allows positional arguments to be specified which should be treated as compile-time static arguments (similarly, ``static_argnames`` can be used to specify compile-time arguments via name).

 This allows any hashable Python object to be passed to the function during compilation;
 the function will only be re-compiled if the hash value of the static arguments change.